Best daily deals

 • Jabra Elite 85t — October 31, 2020

-Except for the Elite 65t, Jabra favors fall releases when launching its t-series earbuds.
-For example, the Jabra Elite 75t came to market in the autumn of 2019.
-The updated Elite 85t was launched in the fall of 2020.
-This is compared to the release of the Elite 65t, which came to shelves in the spring of 2018.
+Except for the Elite 65t ($73 at Amazon,) Jabra favors fall releases when launching its t-series earbuds.
+For example, the Jabra Elite 75t ($185 at Amazon) came to market in the autumn of 2019.
+The updated Elite 85t were launched in the fall of 2020.
+This compares to the release of the Elite 65t, which came to shelves in the spring of 2018.

-Jabra enjoys a roughly one-year release window for updating its Elite t-series earbuds.
+Jabra enjoyed a roughly one-year release window for updating its Elite t-series earbuds.
 For example, the Jabra Elite 75t were released one year and seven months after the Elite 65t.
 Furthermore, the Elite 85t came to market only 11 months after the Elite 75t.
-By that metric, we should have already seen the next-gen Jabra Elite 95t launch in the fall of 2021.
-It’s worrisome that over three years have elapsed since Jabra’s latest t-series buds launched.
-If the Elite 95t launch this year, I expect they will hit shelves in the fall.
+By that metric, we should have seen the next-gen Jabra Elite 95t launch in the fall of 2021.
+With Jabra exiting the consumer earbuds market, we may never receive an update to the Jabra Elite earbud lineup.

 Should you wait for the Jabra Elite 95t?